Of Commerce, Counsel & the Coin

 1. i.

 Take self-custody.
-Hold your own keys.
-Run your own node where you can.
-A seed phrase you alone can recite is not a seed phrase anyone else can freeze, subpoena, or quietly debit on a Friday afternoon.
+Hold your own keys, and run your own node where you can, because a seed phrase you alone can recite is not a seed phrase anyone else can freeze, subpoena, or debit on a Friday afternoon.

 2. ii.

 Do not buy the Bitcoin ETF.
-It is paper.
-It is custodied by entities that answer to Wall Street and, ultimately, to a regulator that has spent fifteen years trying to outlaw the underlying.
-The convenience is real.
-In this market, convenience is the capture mechanism.
+It is paper, custodied by entities that answer to Wall Street and, ultimately, to a regulator that has spent fifteen years trying to outlaw the underlying, and its celebrated convenience is, in this market, the capture mechanism itself.

 3. iii.

 Do not borrow against your Bitcoin.
-Any liability denominated in unsound money, secured by sound money, converts the sound money back into the unsound, with additional counterparty risk and a margin call attached.
-The publicly traded treasury vehicles are the polished, suit-wearing version of the same error.
+Any liability denominated in unsound money, secured by sound money, converts the sound money back into the unsound, with additional counterparty risk and a margin call attached, and the publicly traded treasury vehicles are the polished, suit-wearing version of the same error.

 4. iv.

 Do not trust the stablecoin.
-A privatised central-bank digital currency is still a central-bank digital currency, dressed in a less alarming logo.
-The freeze function is not a bug.
-It is the product.
+A privatised central-bank digital currency is still a central-bank digital currency, dressed in a less alarming logo, and the freeze function is the product it was built to deliver.

 5. v.

 Build circular economies.
-Find and patronise merchants, service providers, and communities that accept Bitcoin for actual goods and actual services.
-Every loop that closes without touching the legacy banking system is a small act of parallel-economy construction.
-El Salvador, Madeira, and a growing list of Gulf jurisdictions are experimenting at the scale of nations.
-You may experiment at the scale of a household.
-The arithmetic is the same.
+Find and patronise merchants, service providers, and communities that accept Bitcoin for actual goods and actual services, since every loop that closes without touching the legacy banking system is a small act of parallel-economy construction.
+El Salvador, Madeira, and a growing list of Gulf jurisdictions are experimenting at the scale of nations, and the household that does the same is running the identical arithmetic at a smaller denomination.

-None of this requires militancy.
-None of it requires protest.
-None of it asks one to stand outside a building with a placard.
+None of this requires militancy, or protest, or an afternoon outside a building with a placard.
 It requires only the progressive withdrawal of the individual from the machine that funds the architecture described in the foregoing pages.
-The system does not need to be overthrown.
-It needs only to run out of the collateral that has kept it upright; and the collateral, for several generations now, has been the trust of the people who use its money.
+Overthrow is in any case unnecessary, since the system needs only to run out of the collateral that has kept it upright, and the collateral, for several generations now, has been the trust of the people who use its money.

-When trust is withdrawn, the machine slows.
-When enough of it is withdrawn, the machine stops.
-The technology to withdraw it now exists, and is free.
-The keys are thirty-two bytes long.
-The exit, for the first time in the four centuries since Paterson sat down with his king, is open.
+When trust is withdrawn the machine slows, and when enough of it is withdrawn the machine stops.
+The technology for withdrawing it now exists, costs nothing, and fits in a key thirty-two bytes long, which means that the exit, for the first time in the four centuries since Paterson sat down with his king, is open.

-The arrangement that Paterson set down in a London coffee house in 1694 has lasted three centuries and a third by the simple expedient of locating, every few generations, a fresh host willing to pay its interest.
-The question is no longer whether it will find one again.
-The question, for the citizen reading this in the year 2026, is simpler, and considerably more personal: whether you will furnish the collateral, or whether you will have, in your own keeping, the keys to something that was never theirs to begin with.
+The arrangement that Paterson set down in a London coffee house in 1694 has lasted three centuries and a third by the simple expedient of locating, every few generations, a fresh host willing to pay its interest, and whether it will find another host is no longer in serious doubt.
+The interesting question is addressed to you, reading this in 2026, and it admits of two answers only: furnish the collateral, or keep, in your own custody, the keys to something that was never theirs to begin with.